 Ex Post Facto Laws

-Under FLA.
+The passage of an ex post facto law is prohibited under FLA.
 CONST. art.
 I, s.
-10, the passage of an ex post facto law is prohibited.
+10, which provides: “No bill of attainder, ex post facto law or law impairing the obligation of contracts shall be passed.”
 The United States Constitution contains a similar prohibition against an ex post facto law in U.S. CONST. art.
 1, s.
 9, cl.
 3.

 The Florida Supreme Court recently reiterated the 200-year-old categories of ex post facto laws as articulated by the United States Supreme Court: